 - Outdoor radio and TV Equipment, Awnings and Signs

-HOW DOES A DIFFERENCE IN CONDITIONS (DIC) POLICY or WRAP INSURANCE WORK WITH A CALIFORNIA FAIR PLAN POLICY?
+HOW DOES A DIFFERENCE IN CONDITIONS (DIC) POLICY or WRAP INSURANCE WORK WITH A FAIR PLAN POLICY?

 As stated above, the California Fair Plan provides coverage for fire, wildfire, lightning, internal explosion and smoke.